Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsubsection{Narrow-Band Imaging Polarimetry of the Egg}

-} Multi-wavelength imaging polarimetry observations of the Egg Nebula were performed in October 2020, after CanariCam was moved from the Nasmyth platform to the Folded-Cass focal station.
+Multi-wavelength imaging polarimetry observations of the Egg Nebula were performed in October 2020, after CanariCam was moved from the Nasmyth platform to the Folded-Cass focal station.
 Unfortunately, even though observations were performed at two telescope pointing positions (for each wavelength), the offset between positions was such that the frames overlapped significantly in such a way that the vertical extent of final (combined) image is smaller than the field of view of the final N-band image.
 The imaging polarimetry observations taken at three wavelengths (8.7 $\mu$m, 10.3 $\mu$m, 12.5 $\mu$m) were reduced into Stokes \textit{q} and \textit{u} images, that were each smoothed with $3 \times 3$ pixel box moving average and then fit with the original and extended Aitken methods at each pixel sightline.

-The observed narrow-band polarization at 10.3 $\mu$m is shown in Figure \ref{Egg-imgPolVecs-EAS}a, with the other panels in Figure \ref{Egg-imgPolVecs-EAS} showing the polarization due to (b) scattering, (c) absorption, and (d) emission, as computed by the extended Aitken method.
+The observed narrow-band polarization at 8.7 $\mu$m is shown in Figure \ref{Egg-imgPolVecs-EAS}a, with the other panels in Figure \ref{Egg-imgPolVecs-EAS} showing the polarization due to (b) scattering, (c) absorption, and (d) emission, as computed by the extended Aitken method.
 The origin of the images corresponds to the observed mid-IR intensity peak at the intersection of the horizontal and vertical dotted white lines.
 Over-plotted vectors show the PA, and the lengths indicate the amount of polarization, which is also shown by the adjacent linear color bar scales.
-The emissive component's PA vectors are rotated by 90\degr\, to correspond to the orientation of the projected magnetic field inferred to align the dust grains in the emitting region, which would be spinning with longer axis perpendicular to the magnetic field lines.
-We see that the emissive polarization's (rotated) PA tends to agree with the PA of the absorptive polarization.
+Only pixels with SNR $>10$ for the intensity at all wavelengths are shown, and the cutoff is evident at the right edges of images.
+The emissive component's PA vectors are rotated by 90\degr\, to correspond to the orientation of the projected magnetic field inferred to align the silicate dust grains in the emitting region, which would be spinning with longer axis perpendicular to the magnetic field lines.
+We see that the emissive polarization's PA rotated by 90\degr tends to agree with the PA of the absorptive polarization.
 From this we can conclude that the magnetic field morphology changes slowly enough with distance along the various sightlines that in effect the same magnetic field threads the emitting and foreground absorbing regions.
-More details about the distribution of the absorptive and emissive component PAs is presented in Section \ref{sec-PAD}.
+More analysis of the absorptive and emissive component PA distribution is presented in Section \ref{sec-PAD}.